nation3/law/Constitution.linked.md

 The Judicial power shall be vested in the Supreme Court and in such subordinate courts as may be provided by any written law for the time being in force.

 ### Constitution of Supreme Court
-The Supreme Court consists of the signatories lawfully elected in the Supreme Court Judges Multisig.
+The Supreme Court consists of the signatories lawfully elected in the Supreme Court Multisig.

-### Appointment of Supreme Court Judges
+### Appointment of Supreme Court Multisig
-a) The DAO shall elect Judges once a year on [%Judge Elections Day].
-Notwithstanding this, the DAO reserves the right to set a different date and frequency of elections during the first year of the Supreme Court existence.
+a) The DAO shall elect Judges once a year on the [%Judge Elections Day].
+The DAO reserves the right to set a different date and frequency of elections during the first year of the Supreme Court's existence.
 #) The DAO shall not elect or dismiss a Judge arbitrarily.
 #) The DAO shall dismiss a Judge in case of breach or finalization, as described in the Judge Contract.
 A new election shall be run to elect a new Judge to replace the dismissed one.